 - If the Dean has not signed the offer/invitation letter, please complete the Appointment Acknowledgment Form (on the Dean's Letterhead) to notify the Dean's Office in your college that you wish to invite a visiting scholar.

 - Official documentation verifying the source of funding is also required.
-This official documentation must specify both the amount and duration of support.
+Please see minimum funding requirements below.

 Please be specific when completing items concerning the legal residency, the visitor’s position in his/her home country, and the source of funding.
 They have a direct bearing on applicability of the two-year foreign residence requirement of U.S. law.
 In some instances, the legal residency of the visitor may not be the same as his/her country of citizenship.
 Under current U.S. law, some visitors may be subject to the two-year home-residence requirement upon completion of their programs because of their specialized knowledge and skills or their source of funding.

-Regulations governing the J-1 exchange visitors program prohibit us from issuing a DS-2019 to begin a new program under the professor / researcher category to visitors who have been in the U.S. in the preceding 12 months on a J visa in any category.
+Regulations governing the J-1 exchange visitors program prohibit us from issuing a DS-2019 to begin a new program under the professor or research scholar category to visitors who have been in the U.S. in the preceding 12 months on a J visa in any category.